Farseer-NMR/FarSeer-NMR/README.md

 * Automatic analysis of large and multivariable NMR **peaklist files** datasets
 * Peaklist parsing and treatment
 * Identification of _missing_ and _unassigned_ residues
-* Automatic calculation NMR parameters
+* Automatic calculation of NMR parameters
-* Comprehensive organization of the output results
+* Comprehensive organization of the output
-* Automatic publication ready plot generation
+* Large suite of publication-ready plotting templates
 * Full traceability via [Markdown](https://en.wikipedia.org/wiki/Markdown) formatted log file.

-## Download
+## Project Repository and Download

-Download the latest release [here](https://github.com/joaomcteixeira/FarSeer-NMR/releases).
+You can download the latest stable release [here](https://github.com/joaomcteixeira/FarSeer-NMR/releases) or browse the project code and current state in our [GitHub repository](https://github.com/joaomcteixeira/FarSeer-NMR).

 ## Installation